JOJ0/synadm/CONTRIBUTING.md

 ## Maintainers Notes

 This section is a checklist for maintainers of the `synadm` project.
-Still there might be helpful information applying to contributors as well, thus we made it public.
+This information may be useful for contributors, so we kept it public.

 - We keep a branch named `dev` consistently existing that may be used for random things.
-If this branch is in use because a PR was opened from it, it's occupied and can't be used by others.
+If a PR is opened from `dev`, it cannot be used by others.
-- Speaking of branches, we are not required to create branches in our own forks, we can just create them directly within the `synadm` repo.
-Checking out branches for e.g testing a feature in development is much easier than cloning and checking out from another maintainers fork.
+- Collaborators are not required to create branches in their own fork.
+Checking out branches already on the [JOJ0/synadm](https://github.com/JOJ0/synadm) repository is much easier than cloning and checking out from another maintainers fork.
 - One person should be the "owner" of PR's opened by contributors and should request assistance by other maintainers if required.
 The ultimate decision to merge should be with the "PR owner".
-Who the owner is can be arranged in the _synadm maintainers chatroom_ but usually would be the person who initially reviews the submission.
+Who the owner is can be arranged in the _synadm maintainers room_ (private) but usually would be the person who initially reviews the submission.

 ### Release process